 EDS and Hypermobility: How Compression Clothing Can Help

 Have you met anyone with hypermobile joints?
-It may not always be just a cool quirk.
+It may seem like a cool quirk, but some people with hypermobile joints have significant health issues.
 According to the Hypermobile Syndromes Association, around 10% of hypermobile people suffer from syndromes that can range from mild to disabling.
-In fact, hypermobile EDS (Ehlers-Danlos Syndrome) is a notable health condition which affects around one in every 10,000 people.
-It causes pain and other negative side effects, but some of its symptoms can be alleviated by compression clothing.
+In fact, hypermobile EDS (Ehlers-Danlos Syndrome) is a notable health condition that affects approximately one in every 10,000 people.
+It can cause severe chronic pain and many negative side effects, but, thankfully, some of its symptoms can be alleviated by compression clothing according to a 2023 study.

 How does compression clothing help with joint hypermobility caused by the Ehlers-Danlos syndrome?
-Thanks to the added support and massage action from compression garments, people with hypermobile EDS can get some pain relief and benefit from more stability in everyday life.
+Thanks to the added support and massage action from compression garments, people with hypermobile EDS can get pain relief and benefit from joint stability to improve their quality of life.

-Read on to understand more about Ehlers-Danlos Syndrome, the hypermobile variant and its symptoms, and how EDS compression clothing can help.
+Read on to understand more about Ehlers-Danlos Syndrome, the hypermobile variant and its symptoms, and how Ehlers-Danlos Syndrome compression clothing can help.

 What is Ehlers-Danlos Syndrome (EDS)?

-Ehlers-Danlos Syndrome actually appears as a group of syndromes, conditions that affect connective tissue and are inherited and quite rare.
+Ehlers-Danlos Syndrome appears as a cluster of syndromes that is typically due to genetics, but one report states that 50% of patients develop a mutation that was not inherited.
 EDS affects the skin, ligaments, blood vessels, internal organs, and bones.

 Patients suffering from EDS could be affected by an extreme range of joint mobility - also known as the EDS hypermobility type.
-This means that their joints are very flexible, also causing chronic pain.
+This means that their joints are very flexible, which can cause chronic pain.

 girl with compression socks and feeding tube used to help her eds

-Other types of Ehlers-Danlos syndromes include some which create stretchy skin, or fragile skin which can damage or bruise very easily.
-In total, there are 13 types of EDS and the hypermobile variant is the most common.
+Other types of Ehlers-Danlos syndromes can cause extremely stretchy skin (hyperelasticity), fragile skin which can bruise very easily, or fragile blood vessels that are easily damaged.
+In total, there are 13 EDS variants and the hypermobile variant is the most common.

 The Symptoms of EDS and Hypermobility

-So, how does hypermobile EDS manifest itself in real life?
-People suffering from this variant may have one or more of the following symptoms:
+So, how does hypermobile EDS affect people?
+People suffering from this EDS variant may have one or more of the following symptoms:

 You may be wondering how hypermobility looks.
-We often meet people with very flexible joints or double jointed.
-That’s not enough.
+We often meet people with very flexible joints or double joints.
+That is not what clinical hypermobility is.
 For joint hypermobility syndrome, this flexibility is also accompanied by pain and some of the elements on the list above.
-They may include fatigue or dizziness only, but it will be more than a simple ability to overextend wrists or dislocate shoulders rapidly.
+EDS symptoms may include fatigue or dizziness, and it will be more than a simple ability to overextend wrists or dislocate shoulders rapidly.

 The Benefits of Compression Garments for Hypermobility and EDS

-Compression clothing offers EDS hypermobility patients support, stability and relief from chronic pain.
-According to studies like this one, those suffering from hypermobility in their shoulders saw improved stability from wearing made-to-measure jackets for an extended period of time.
+Compression clothing offers EDS hypermobility patients with joint and blood flow support, joint stability, and relief from chronic pain.
+According to studies like this one from 2022, individuals with hypermobility in their shoulders due to EDS had improved stability from wearing compression jackets.
+Another study from 2023 found that compression garments (like compression socks or leggings):

-Compression clothing can help hypermobility and EDS in the following ways:
+Compression garments help hypermobility and EDS in the following ways:

-• The added support from compression, especially around joints like the ankles, wrists, shoulders etc., can be very beneficial in restricting hypermobility and movements that bring pain to those suffering from this condition;
+• The added support from compression, especially around joints like the ankles, wrists, or shoulders can be beneficial in restricting hypermobility and movements that bring pain to those suffering from this condition.

-• Through massage and increased blood flow, compression garments can reduce some of the inflammation and pain experienced by those with EDS.
+Through improvements in blood flow, compression garments may reduce inflammation and pain experienced by those with EDS.

 stretching a medical grade compression sock